profexorgeek/frostflake/readme.md

-# FrostFlake.js
+# FrostFlake

 I originally started FrostFlake in 2014 as a way to have fun while learning the deeper aspects of JavaScript.
-I wanted to build a game engine with a lean, but functional, feature set and few dependencies.
-I rewrote the original engine in TypeScript in 2017, and again in ES6 in 2020.
+I wanted to build a game engine with a lean, but functional, feature set and few dependencies so I wrote it in ES5.
+I rewrote the original engine in TypeScript in 2017 but then converted it to ES6 because I hoped to have zero dependencies.
+ES6 support was a mess and creating a build system that worked required tons of dependencies.
+So, we converted the engine _back_ to TypeScript as a community effort.

-This iteration of the engine has zero dependencies.
+This iteration of the engine has no dependencies outside of TypeScript itself.
 It uses a canvas renderer, not WebGL.
 The goal was to make it as simple as possible for a beginner to start playing with the engine.

 If you use this, I'd love to know how you're using it and what you think.

+## Repository Pattern

+The `master` branch is currently where all new work happens.
+PRs should target the `master` branch.

+A "release" for FrostFlake means a new package uploaded to NPM.
+Releases should branch from main and be tagged with semantic versioning.

+### Semantic Versioning

+`A.B.C.D`

+- **A** - Major version.
+This will probably be "1" forever.
+- **B** - Minor version.
+Releases that add new features increment this number
+- **C** - Revision.
+Fixes to a minor version should increment this number
+- **D** - Build.
+This is not in use.
+If we get to an automated build system, this number should be incremented by CI/CD

 ## Features